theonemule/simple-openvpn-server/readme.md

 This project provides a lightweight OpenVPN server installer and a web-based client profile manager.

-The repository has been updated for current OpenVPN and Ubuntu practices:
+5/26/2026 update: The repository has been overhauled and updated for current OpenVPN and Ubuntu practices:

 - Target OS: Ubuntu 24.04 LTS
 - OpenVPN server layout: `/etc/openvpn/server/server.conf`